bokshi-gh/http-library/README.md

 # HTTP Library

-A lightweight C++ HTTP library for POSIX-compliant systems.
+A lightweight C++ HTTP library for creating and handling HTTP requests and responses.
+> [!WARNING]
+> The library only works on POSIX-compliant systems.

+---

 ## Features

-- Handle HTTP requests and responses
+- Create and handle HTTP requests and responses
+- Can be used as both a server and a client
-- Encode and decode HTTP requests and responses
+- Uses [this](https://github.com/bokshi-gh/http-codec.git) library to encode and decode HTTP requests and responses
-- Dynamic routing
-- Directly load environment variables from a environment variable file
+- Uses [this](https://github.com/bokshi-gh/dotenv-cpp.git) utility to directly load environment variables from a file

-- Easy to integrate as a static or shared library
+---

 ## Installation